-Ron Stacker Thompson teaches screenwriting in the School of Filmmaking.
+Ron Stacker Thompson is Professor and Chair of Screenwriting in the School of Filmmaking.
 "I take students from where they are in their creative journey to, hopefully, where they want to be, without pushing or forcing my creative 'take' on them," he says.
 "I strive to help them find their own.
 It's not about me.
 It's about them."

 I emphasize—demand—that students embrace their lives, that they realize they are what is original.
 Not that which is outside them, perhaps seemingly unattainable, but what's inside them... their thoughts, their feelings, their experiences.
 When they do that and obtain the necessary skills as a storyteller, they cannot help but to stand out from others.

 - Fifty years of professional experience as a teacher, actor, dancer and singer.

 - Forty years as a playwright and stage director.

 - Thirty years as a screenwriter and film producer.

 - Founder and Artistic Director of Oakland Ensemble Theatre, the first theatre on the West Coast to specialize in multiracial casting.

 - Writer, director and producer for 15 years of the Oscar Micheaux Black Filmmakers’ Hall of Fame Awards Ceremony.

 - First African American cast as Jesus in the National Touring Company of “Godspell.”